 Intended learning outcomes

-On successful completion of the module the student will be able to:
+On successful completion of this module you will be able to:

-Describe EO/IR systems and the underlying principles and technology
+• Describe EO/IR systems and the underlying principles and technology,

-Analyse the significance of the EO/IR system in the defence context
+• Analyse the significance of the EO/IR system in the defence context,

-Assess the performance of EO/IR systems
+• Assess the performance of EO/IR systems.

 Your career